 Now that we’ve made it sound virtually impossible to maintain consistency across all your brand touchpoints, let’s make things a little more manageable.

-Start by taking a look at every landing page, piece of stationery, customer service conversation, and email signature.
+Start by taking a look at every landing page, piece of stationary, customer service conversation, and email signature.
 Document these different materials and intangibles and consider how each should be updated to better align with your established brand identity.
 Does your letterhead carry an old logo?
 Is your customer service team taking too much liberty with the names of your product lines?
 Are your sales presentations filled with off-brand clip art and outdated mission language?
 If this seems overwhelming, know this doesn’t have to happen all at once.
 You can review smaller chunks of materials on a rolling basis until you get a handle on every touchpoint.

 Every one of your touchpoints should be tied to a goal.
 If you can’t determine a goal, the touchpoint doesn’t have a purpose and can be removed from your arsenal.
 For example, the main goal of a landing page may be to capture leads and get your audience interested in your product offering.
 The goal of a tradeshow tchotchke may be to draw your audience to your booth and keep you top-of-mind after a tradeshow.
 The goal of a receptionist greeting might be to demonstrate your brand culture from the moment your clients walk in the door.
 Documenting these goals will help you measure the value of each touchpoint and provide context for the hard decisions in step five.